By Danny White

 Phil Bonner was one of the first funny car superstars with the match bash “Daddy Warbucks” Falcon.
 The Holman & Moody prepared 1964 Falcon was built as a gas-powered A/FX, but “Daddy Warbucks” transformed quickly.
 By the end of 1965, Bonner had added injectors and nitro to the 427 SOHC that Don Martin tuned.
 The “Daddy Warbucks” car ran tens in 1964; by the time the car retired, it had run 8.94 at 155.70 in early 1966.

-The “Super Cuda” was one of several funny cars from the Memphis area in the sixties.
+In the sixties, the “Super Cuda” was one of several funny cars from the Memphis area.
 Pat Collins built the car in 1968 and teamed up with Bill Taylor to race the beautiful candy apple red Plymouth.
 The Coleman and Taylor team had raced the “Kingfish” funny car.
-Coleman sold the car and name to T.B Smallwood after the 1968 season.
+Coleman sold the car and name to T.B.
+Smallwood after the 1968 season.
 The “Super Cuda” proved to be just as good as the old car.
-Logghe Stamping Company built the chassis and the car was powered by a 426 Chrysler Hemi on 55% Nitro backed by a Coleman and Taylor built transmission, of course.
+Logghe Stamping Company built the chassis, and a 426 Chrysler Hemi powered the car on 55% Nitro backed by a Coleman and Taylor-built transmission, of course.